Gear I actually use

 My core setup

 If I had to strip everything down to the essentials, this would be my core setup.
-These are the pieces I come back to again and again for travel, street photography, portraits, and cinematic everyday moments.
+These are the pieces I come back to again and again for travel, street photography, portraits, and everyday moments.

 Cameras 📷